payel1904/Design-and-Implementation-of-Online-Shopping-System/README.md

 Edit
 g++ shopping_system.cpp -o shopping_system
 ./shopping_system

 💡 Note: This code uses windows.h for system-specific operations.
 It may require modification to run on Linux/Mac (e.g., replacing system("cls") and Sleep() with platform-specific equivalents).

-📸 Screenshots
-Add screenshots here (e.g., menu interface, bill generation, item listing) if needed.

-📌 To Do / Improvements
+## 📌 To Do / Improvements
 Add item deletion or update functionality.

 Encrypt stored passwords.

 GUI-based version using C++ frameworks or web-based frontend.

-🧑‍💻 Author
+## 🧑‍💻 Author
-Your Name

-LinkedIn Profile (optional)

-📃 License
-This project is open-source and available under the MIT License.
+Jyotismrita Basisthya
+Priti Goala